Unfair Prejudice Claims Solicitors

 What is unfair prejudice?

-Unfair prejudice is where a company’s affairs have been, or will be, carried out in a way that unfairly prejudices the business’ members or a part of the membership, including at least the petitioner.
+Unfair prejudice is where a company’s affairs have been, or will be, carried out in a way that unfairly prejudices the business’s members or a part of the membership, including at least the petitioner.

 Often, the majority shareholders carry out these affairs in a way that unfairly prejudices the interests of the minority shareholders.